Composers Datebook®

 Premieres

-• 1725 - Bach: Sacred Cantata No. 124 ("Meinen Hesum lass ich nicht") performed on the 1st Sunday after Epiphany as part of Bach's second annual Sacred Cantata cycle in Leipzig (1724/25);
+• 1725 - Bach: Sacred Cantata No. 124 (Meinen Hesum lass ich Nicht) performed on the first Sunday after Epiphany as part of Bach’s second annual Sacred Cantata cycle in Leipzig (1724/25)

-• 1857 - Liszt: Piano Concerto No. 2 in A, in Weimar, with the composer conducting and his pupil, Hans von Bronsart, the soloist;
+• 1857 - Liszt: Piano Concerto No. 2, in Weimar, with the composer conducting and his pupil, Hans von Bronsart, the soloist

-• 1895 - Brahms: Two Sonatas for clarinet and piano (Op.
-120, no. 1 in f & No. 2 in Eb), in Vienna at a private performance for members of the Tonkünstler Society, with clarinetist Richard Mühlfeld and the composer at the piano; The first public performances of these pieces took place at the Rosé Quartet's chamber concert series on Jan.
+• 1895 - Brahms: Two sonatas for clarinet and piano (Op.
+120, No. 1 & No. 2), in Vienna at a private performance for members of the Tonkünstler Society, with clarinetist Richard Mühlfeld and the composer at the piano.
+The first public performances of these pieces took place at the Rosé Quartet’s chamber concert series on Jan.
 8 (Sonata No. 2) and Jan.
-11 (Sonata No. 1); See also Jan.
-8 & 11 below for more information on early performances of these two sonatas;
+11 (Sonata No. 1).

 Others